lrodrz/lrodrz.github.io/_posts/2025-12-18-Darktheme-Update.markdown

 I think this was certainly a very long and tedious process to get this dark theme to roll out but its only gotta get done once and I can continue on with just posting more posts and not having to do site maintainence.
 Especially considering that I do not have to host this site myself.
 It is all being done via GitHub Pages.

+An issue that I have already found but I will have to get back to later is that the latex is not rendering properly on the new theme.
+I think I have to go back and check something having to do with kramdown.
+I will have to look into that later.

 Alrighty, well that is all I have for now.
 This took a little bit but I am very happy I was able to get it done.
 Time to publish this and cross my fingers.
 Next update, I will be adding comments via utterances!

 <noindent>